amirlb/verbal/README.md

 The inner service would also interpret commands from the language model and run them on the system, which means it must run in a separate container.
 In addition, actions in both instances edit the same directory (staging).
-Deploying core is handled by the outside service.
+Deploying code is handled by the outside service.
 The production copy is a git repo, and on every deployment a new commit is created.